ondrej-kvasnovsky/vaadin-8-on-grails-3/intellij_idea.md

 ### Step 5

 Now we have all dependencies available and we can run `vaadin-quick-start` Gradle target to create mandatory files.
+The command `vaadin-quickstart` will generate `MyUI.groovy`, `VaadinConfig.groovy` and remove URL mapping inside `UrlMapping.groovy`.

 ![](/assets/idea-5.png)